tektoncd/pipeline/docs/pipeline-api.md

 </tr>
 </tbody>
 </table>
-<h3 id="tekton.dev/v1.TaskRunStepOverride">TaskRunStepOverride
+<h3 id="tekton.dev/v1.TaskRunStepSpec">TaskRunStepSpec
 </h3>
 <p>
 (<em>Appears on:</em><a href="#tekton.dev/v1.PipelineTaskRunSpec">PipelineTaskRunSpec</a>, <a href="#tekton.dev/v1.TaskRunSpec">TaskRunSpec</a>)
 </p>
 <div>
-<p>TaskRunStepOverride is used to override the values of a Step in the corresponding Task.</p>
+<p>TaskRunStepSpec is used to override the values of a Step in the corresponding Task.</p>
 </div>
 <table>
 <thead>